12 easy ways to gain book writing time

 your home is to hang up Raid fly trap sticks.

-Because I have taken all these steps, I have more
+writing time.
+Because I have taken all these

-time to devote to my book writing.
+writing time I just discussed.
 To get more of

-my tips for authors, click here
+my tips for authors, click here.
+To visit the